odea-project/qAlgorithms/report/report.md

 as closed by a different subsetting function. subsetBins can take an error (in ppm) as an optional argument.
 If none is supplied, the centroid error is used.

+**user-made subset functions**
+For a user to specify a subset function, the only hard condition to be fulfilled is that the function takes the vector of open bins to write to, some criteria of subsetting and the subset counter as arguments.
+Return values can be specified, but are not expected.
+If the function serves as a terminator, it also needs to take the vector of closed bins as argument.
+Within the function, isolate some property of the data and use that to define beginning and end position of new bins within the old.
+Control for a size greater five before continuing the function if it is recursive and do not pass subsets smaller than five to the bin vectors.
+After the bin cannot be subset by the chosen criteria further, beginning and end position of the sequence relative to the pointsInBin vector of the originating bin must be passed to the bin constructor as reference.
+Within the function, always write open or closed bins using .push_back(//NEWBIN//).
+Once the function is confirmed to work correctly, it can be implemented in the subsetBins function.
+This requires a new case to be defined for the central switch statement.
+Here, first all relevant data that must be calculated outside of the bin is created.
+Then, binDeque.front().subset//SUBSETNAME//(...) is called.
+After the subset function, add binDeque.pop_froint() to delete the bin that was just processed.
+Lastly, add the name of the new subset method to the SubsetMethods enum which is defined in the first line of the BinContainer region.
+Now, the new subset method can be specified in the measurementDimensions vector which is passed as argument to subsetBins().

 ### Diagnostic Functions
 In order to provide a fast way to assess binning quality to a greater extent than just the DQS, the functions **makeBinSelection**, **summariseBin**